vuesion/vuesion/README.md

 This will generate the languages files, defined in `./packages.json` in the folder `./i18n`, to add new language files add a new entry in `config."supported-languages"`.

+This script also enables you to define default messages with a magic comment:

+`$t('App.nav.components' /*Components*/)`,
+this will add `'Components'` as newly generated values to all the `'App.nav.components'` keys, but will keep previous added values.

 ## Release
 To release a new version of your project run one of the following commands: